riding the orient express train

 The Galapagos Islands

-Launched throughout the year on ships that carry anywhere between 10 and 100 passengers, guided sailing trips to the remote Galapagos Islands tend to last seven to 16 nights and cost between $5,000 and $12,000 per person.
-Oh, and you’ll lose almost two days of travel time just getting to and from your port in Ecuador (either Quito or Guayaquil, Ecuador).
-Booking your trip as far out as possible will help you get the outfitter, ship and cabin of your choice, likely at a discount, while also accruing the travel time you’ll need to meet the wildlife you’ll only see here.
+Launched throughout the year on ships that carry anywhere between 10 and 100 passengers, guided sailing trips to the remote Galapagos Islands tend to last 7–16 nights and cost $5,000–$12,000 per person.
+Oh, and you’ll lose almost two days of travel time just getting to and from your port on mainland Ecuador (either Quito or Guayaquil).
+Booking your trip as far out as possible will help you get the outfitter, ship, and cabin of your choice, likely at a discount, while also accruing the travel time you’ll need to meet the wildlife you’ll only see here.

 Antarctica